 Usually, there will be a vegan stall or restaurant inside a temple.
 If not, you can ask the monks for food; they will guide you to the nearest vegan place or offer you vegan nutrition for free.
 Ensure you don't want eggs or dairy inside your meal!

 The prominent market has a high chance of spotting stalls that sell vegan ones.
 In smaller markets, you can buy easy vegan foods such as steamed sweet potato (khoai lang), steamed cassava (san), boiled glutinous corn (bap ngo luoc), peanuts (dau phong), local leafy cakes, sweet soups (che), sticky rice(xoi), or plain baguettes (banh mi khong).

 Check this article for detailed information about notable vegan/vegetarian restaurants in Ho Chi Minh City.

 Things to notice!

-It's not always easy to find a vegan restaurant with a visual or an English menu, so knowing some of the terms (or using online translate) is necessary!
+It's not always easy to find a vegan restaurant with a visual or an English menu, so knowing some terms (or using online translation) is necessary!
 Notice that the word 'Chay' in Vietnamese translates both 'vegan' and 'vegetarian.'
 So ensure you got your correct 'chay' dishes with no eggs and dairy.

 Vietnamese don't (usually) have food allergies such as nuts, seafood, or gluten, so people don't care and understand the dangers.
 You must be very clear about your allergy, especially to nuts (Vietnamese love peanuts)!